 In addition, the rate of college educated adults in the Lake Street / Richmond District neighborhood is a unique characteristic of the neighborhood.
 75.1% of adults here have received at least a 4-year bachelor's degree, compared to the average neighborhood in America, which has 34.3% of the adults with a bachelor's degree.
 The rate here is higher than NeighborhoodScout found in 96.1% of all U.S. neighborhoods.

 If you like crowded places, then you will probably enjoy the the Lake Street / Richmond District neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 96.5% of neighborhoods in the U.S., with 27,058 people per square mile living here.
-Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
-What many people don't realize is that most of America's premier vacation locations are also very walkable.
-The Lake Street / Richmond District neighborhood is among the top 5% of American neighborhoods in terms of walkability.
+Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
+To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
+And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the Lake Street / Richmond District neighborhood is one of the most walkable neighborhoods in America.

 Did you know that the Lake Street / Richmond District neighborhood has more Romanian and Eastern European ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 2.0% of this neighborhood's residents have Romanian ancestry and 3.3% have Eastern European ancestry.